-THIS ARTICLE HAS BEEN UPDATED TWICE IN AUGUST, 2019 AND JANUARY, 2020.
+THIS ARTICLE HAS BEEN UPDATED THREE TIMES IN AUGUST, 2019, JANUARY, 2020 AND DECEMBER 2020.
 SEE NOTICES BELOW

 Airline pet policies on flying with emotional support and service animals are changing, and now the Department of Transportation (DOT) is considering changes to the Airline Carrier Access Act (ACAA) and its